aws-samples/amazon-efs-workshop/scenarios/magento/README.md

 **Step 7:** Review the configured options and select *Create File System*

-**Step 8:** The EFS file system should now be successfully created.
+**Step 8:** The EFS file system will begin deployment.
+Navigate to the *Mount targes* section of the file system details and verify the *Life cycle state* is *Available* before you continue.

 Mark down the name of the EFS share in your notepad file, which will be named *fs-xxxxxx* and shown in the **File system ID** column.
 If the file system was not created, please notify a lab proctor before continuing with the lab exercise.

 ### Step 4: Deploying Magento